colbyr/aware/readme.md

   return true;
 });
 ```
-Note, the closure should have one parameter as it will be passed a reference to the model being saved.
+**Note:** the closure should have one parameter as it will be passed a reference to the model being saved.

 <a name="messages"></a>
 ### Custom Error Messages